Tropical methods for building real space sextics with totally real tritangent planes: Preliminaries: tropical tritangent curves and lifting methods

-As it will be clear from the discussion in the next section, this condition will follow if we impose two particular (generic) edge length requirements on $\Gamma$: \begin{enumerate}[(i)] \item if a component of $\Lambda \cap \Gamma$ is a tripod with three edges with directions $(-1,0)$, $(0,-1)$ and $(1,1)$, then the shortest length of these three edges is unique, \item if a component of $ \Lambda \cap \Gamma $ is a balanced trivalent quartet tree with internal edge of slope $\pm 1$ and fixed length (called $L_3$), and leaf-edges of directions $(\pm 1, 0)$ and $(0, \pm 1)$ (with edge lengths $L_1, L_2, L_4, L_5$), then the shortest of the lengths $L_1,L_2,L_4,L_5$ must be unique; furthermore, if this minimum value is $L_1$ and $L_2$ is the length of its adjacent leaf-edge, then $\min\{L_3 , L_5 - L_1 , L_4 - L_1\}$ must also be attained exactly once. \end{enumerate} The first condition corresponds to the ``star-intersections'' discussed in~\cite[Proposition 3.12]{LM17}, whereas the second one can be seen in~\autoref{fig:chipFiringTreeShapeIntersections}. \end{remark}
+As it will be clear from the discussion in the next section, this condition holds if we impose two particular (generic) edge length requirements on $\Gamma$ up to $\Dn{4}$-symmetry: \begin{enumerate}[(i)] \item if a component of $\Gamma \cap \Lambda$ is a tripod with three edges with directions $(-1,0)$, $(0,-1)$ and $(1,1)$, then the shortest length of these three edges is unique, \item if a component of $\Gamma \cap \Lambda$ is a balanced trivalent quartet tree with an internal slope 1 edge of fixed length (called $L_3$), and leaf-edges of directions $(\pm 1, 0)$ and $(0, \pm 1)$ (with edge lengths $L_1, L_2, L_4, L_5$), then the shortest of the lengths $L_1,L_2,L_4,L_5$ must be unique; furthermore, if this minimum value is $L_1$ and $L_2$ is the length of its adjacent leaf-edge, then $\min\{L_3 , L_5 - L_1 , L_4 - L_1\}$ must also be attained exactly once. \end{enumerate} The first condition corresponds to the ``star-intersections'' discussed in~\cite[Proposition 3.12]{LM17}, whereas the second one can be seen in~\autoref{fig:chipFiringTreeShapeIntersections}. \end{remark}